lsst/analysis_tools/doc/lsst.analysis.tools/getting-started.rst

 ==============
 There are a bunch of files in analysis_tools but we are going to focus on two directories, ``python/lsst/analysis/tools/`` and ``pipelines``, which contain the python code and the pipelines that run it respecitvely.
+Below is a brief overview of the layout, for more details please see the :doc:`package layout guide<package-layout-guide>`.

 Pipelines
 ---------